 You can send your draft for an email consultation.
 An email consultation is when you receive written comments on paper via an email.
-The response time is usually 2–3 days.
+The response time is usually 2–3 business days.
 For more information about this service, please click the following link: email consultation page.

 Can I just walk in for an appointment?

 We can consult with a writer who walks in if there is an opening in the schedule.
 Keep in mind that during midterms and finals the Writing Center is very busy, and we suggest setting up an appointment instead of walking-in.

 Can I drop off my paper?

 We do not accept papers dropped off for comments/edits, but you can submit your paper for an email consultation.
 An email consultation is when you receive feedback via email instead of an in-person session.
 This usually takes 2–3 business days.
 For more information or to submit your paper, please visit the email consultation FAQ page.